CouncilofLorien/counciloflorien.github.io/docs/cards/S/sneakin.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Scout only._ Playable during the organization phase on an untapped scout in a company with a company size less than 3.
 Tap the scout.
-No creature hazards may beplayed on his company this turn.   “‘...he has been lying on a log and paddling with hands and feet...slier than a fox, and slippery as a fish.’”_ ***---LotRII***
+No creature hazards may beplayed on his company this turn.   “‘...he has been lying on a log and paddling with hands and feet...slier than a fox, and slippery as a fish.’”_ ***---&NoBreak;LotRII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>